-HYDRO Hydropower, one of the oldest sources of renewable energy, uses the flow and elevation difference of water to generate power.
+CLEAN ENERGY SOURCES HYDRO Hydropower, one of the oldest sources of renewable energy, uses the flow and elevation difference of water to generate power.
 Dams, watermills, and other diversion structures are all common examples of means to harness kinetic energy to convert into hydropower.
 Today, hydropower accounts for 31.5% of U.S. renewable energy generation and about 6.3% of general electricity generation.
 Hydropower is more cost-effective than most energy sources with low maintenance, operations, and fuel costs that all result in a lower energy bill for states and individuals.
 Hydropower equipment is known to be much more reliable for a longer period of time without needing replacement or repair.
 Outside of low-cost sustainable energy benefits, hydropower also helps regulate natural elements such as flood control, irrigation support, and water supply.
-SOLAR Solar or electromagnetic radiation is sunlight, and solar technologies are able to convert the light into electric energy, through photovoltaic (PV) panels or concentrating solar-thermal power (CSP) systems like mirrors.
-Despite the varying levels of sunlight different locations on Earth receive, energy.gov states "The amount of sunlight that strikes on earth's surface in an hour and a half is enough to handle the entire world's energy consumption for a full year."
+SOLAR Solar or electromagnetic radiation power is sunlight, and solar technologies are able to convert the light into electric energy, through photovoltaic (PV) panels or concentrating solar-thermal power (CSP) systems like mirrors.
+Despite the varying levels of sunlight different locations on Earth receive, energy. gov states "The amount of sunlight that strikes on earth's surface in an hour and a half is enough to handle the entire world's energy consumption for a full year."

 Switching to solar energy provides many environmental and economic impacts; solar power reduces energy costs, creates jobs, and contributes to a resilient electrical grid that is able to generate and store back-up power.
 Solar energy plants can operate at similar efficiencies as nonrenewable energy, at both small and large scales.

-NUCLEAR Nuclear energy is an example of potential energy, or when energy is stored or positioned.
+NUCLEAR ENERGY Nuclear energy is an example of potential energy, or when energy is stored or positioned.
 Nuclear energy is found in the nucleus of atoms and the energy is harnessed either through the fusion of small nuclei or through the splitting (fission) of large nuclei, where mass is converted to energy.
 Typically, uranium is mined and widely-used to create nuclear power.
-Despite its commonality as a metal - which is 100x more common than silver - uranium is still considered a nonrenewable resource.
+Despite its commonality as a metal

+- which is 100x more common than silver - uranium is still considered a nonrenewable resource.
 Despite the non-renewability of uranium, nuclear energy still provides benefits to the environment as well as to the economy.
 Generating 800 billion kilowatt hours of electricity each year, nuclear power is the largest source of clean energy available in the U.S. Nuclear does not create emissions, so it does not contribute to pollution - the only waste that is produced is low-level radioactive waste that is safely handled and disposed of when necessary.
 The nuclear industry provides ample employment opportunities in the U.S., with about half a million jobs created and an estimated \$60B gross domestic product generated in the country.
-WIND Wind power works like hydropower in the way that electricity is generated through the kinetic energy of wind moving things like blades on wind turbines.
-Wind is created through 3 ways: 1) the sun unevenly heating the atmosphere, 2) irregularities of the earth's surface, and 3) the rotation of the earth.
-Investing in wind power is investing in domestic and sustainable energy sources.
-Wind is a plentiful renewable resource, and the wind power industry is the second fastest growing job in the U.S. Especially in areas like Maine, where there are vast amounts of wind off of the deepwater in the Gulf of Maine, enough wind power can be harnessed, collected, and stored to power the country multiple times over.
+WIND ENERGY Once called windmills, the technology used to harness the power of wind has advanced significantly over the past ten years, with the United States increasing its wind power capacity 30% year over year.
+Wind turbines, as they are now called, collect and convert the kinetic energy that wind produces into electricity to help power the grid.
+Wind energy is actually a byproduct of the sun.
+The sun's uneven heating of the atmosphere, the earth's irregular surfaces (mountains and valleys), and the planet's revolution around the sun all combine to create wind.
+Since wind is in plentiful supply, it's a sustainable resource for as long as the sun's rays heat the planet.